Troubleshooting

 time="2021-11-13T05:19:54Z" level=fatal msg="agent failed: registering cluster: getting namespace \"kube-system\": Get \"https://100.10.1.0:443/api/v1/namespaces/kube-system\": net/http: TLS handshake timeout" provider=eks version=v0.22.1

-To resolve this issue delete castai-agent
+You can resolve this issue by deleting the castai-agent

 Refused connection to control plane

-Error message No access to Kubernetes API server, please check your firewall settings indicates that a firewall prevents communication between the control plane and CAST AI.
+The error message No access to Kubernetes API server, please check your firewall settings indicates that a firewall prevents communication between the control plane and CAST AI.

 To solve this issue, allow access to CAST AI IP 35.221.40.21

-and then enable optimization again.
+and then enable automated optimization again.

 Disconnected or Not responding cluster

-If cluster has a Not responding
+If the cluster has a Not responding

 status, most likely the CAST AI agent deployment is missing.
 Press Reconnect and follow the instructions provided.